 HUM 241-242: Interdisciplinary Principles of the Humanities I-II (3 cr.) - Integrates unifying principles of the humanities and related fields of study.
 Emphasizes the expansion of the student's intellectual perspective and development of concepts enabling the integration of knowledge from diverse fields into a unified whole.
+Prerequisite: ENG 111 eligible.
 Lecture 3 hours per week.

 HUM 256: Mythology in Literature and the Arts (3 cr.) - Studies cultural expressions of mythology in literature and the arts.
 Considers several of the following mythologies, with emphasis on parallels and divergences: Egyptian, Near- Eastern, Greek, Roman, Celtic, Norse, Asian, and African.
+Prerequisite: ENG 111 eligible.
 Lecture 3 hours per week.

 HUM 259: Greek Mythology (3 cr.) - Surveys and analyzes major stories from Greek Mythology.
 Explores psychological, anthropological, and historical interpretations of the myths.
 Acquaints students with recurring mythological themes in language, art, music, and literature.
+Prerequisite: ENG 111 eligible.
 Lecture 3 hours per week.

 HUM 260: Survey of Twentieth-Century Culture (3 cr.) - Explores literature, visual arts, philosophy, music, and history of our time from an interdisciplinary perspective.
+Prerequisite: ENG 111 eligible.
 Lecture 3 hours per week.